jli0108/simplex/README.md

 That is, you want to maximize c^T x subject to the constraints Ax <= b and x >= 0.

-I think the implementation avoids degeneracy, but I have not tested it.
+I think the implementation avoids degeneracy [Blands rule](https://en.wikipedia.org/wiki/Bland%27s_rule) , but I have not thoroughly tested it.

 ## Requirements
 This implementation uses Python and requires [numpy](https://numpy.org/install/).